manuel-plavsic/nix_slint_rust_template/README.md

 There will be compile time errors if you set the `SLINT_LIVE_PREVIEW` envar without enabling the corresponding feature.

-## Linux
+## GNU/Linux

-### Vulkan (Linux)
+### Vulkan (GNU/Linux)

-Vulkan should work out of the box on Linux.
+Vulkan should work out of the box on GNU/Linux.
 Should it not happen, try adding the following environment variables to the flake:

 ```
 VK_LAYER_PATH = "${pkgs.vulkan-validation-layers}/share/vulkan/explicit_layer.d";